Mumming was set up to empower work-at-home mums to achieve the right balance in their lives.

 About Lauren, the founder of Mumming

-As seen on This Morning & in Daily Mail
+As seen on This Morning & in The Daily Mail

-When my son was 7 months, I started back at work again doing 2.5 days a week and gradually built up to around 4 days week- I’m currently freelancing for Skype.
-What I noticed was although working flexible hours from home was great as I didn’t have to commute, I was feeling very isolated since I also now had very little social life.
-I found there was limited support for flexible work-from-home mums, especially in the co-working space - it was expensive to sign up, rigid hours, and a big monthly commitment.
-The idea to unite local work-at-home mums on a mission was born.
-I also work for Skype in my day job, so the idea of virtual co-working is also in development.
+When Leo was 7 months, I started back at work again doing 2.5 days a week and gradually built up to around 4 days week- I work in marketing for Skype in the Classroom.
+What I noticed was although working flexible hours from home was great as I didn’t have to commute, I was feeling very isolated since I also now had very little social life since I was doing dinner time and bed time and babysitters aren’t cheap!
+Plus I was often too tired to really do anything come the evenings, yet many places are deserted on a weekday morning.
+I found there was limited support for flexible work-from-home mums, especially at Co-Working spaces - it’s expensive to sign up, rigid hours, and a big monthly commitment.
+So the idea to unite local work-at-home mums on a mission was born.
+Since I am used to connecting people across the world in my job with Skype, I am also developing a virtual Co-Working Club- coming soon!
+Join the newsletter to hear more.